 I have been there before.
 I said it in 2011 and 2012 and 2013 and 2014.
 None of which were, “MY year,” at least in terms of what I thought my year should look like.
 Maybe for you it was finding a boyfriend (I don’t know why they are all hiding from you, because you are awesome and pretty and perfect, ok?).
 Maybe it was getting married, buying a house, losing weight, landing that dream job.
 Or like me, desperately wanting a baby.

 I was full of hope on New Year’s Eve 2013 because though life gave me infertility I was going to make a baby anyway, darn it.
 I had already started the first step to IVF, which by the way, is taking the birth control pill.
 I sat in the clinic and handed the script back, “Maybe you misunderstood, Doc, I WANT to be pregnant.”
-My Dr. didn’t crack a smile because I’m convinced she kind of hated me.
+My Dr. didn’t crack a smile.
 I switched Dr’s shortly after because though she was a medical professional, I can’t deal with people who don’t laugh at my jokes.

 And as the story goes, 2014 wasn’t MY year.
-It was actually the toughest year for me because it was the year I had lost all hope of it ever being MY year when I was told that my goal, my new year resolution, for 4 years straight, simply wasn’t going to happen for me, but other things happened that year too.
+It was actually the toughest year for me, because it was the year I had lost all hope of it ever being MY year when I was told that my goal, my new year resolution, for 4 years straight, simply wasn’t going to happen for me.
+But many other things happened that year too.
 We moved out of New Jersey and bought a nice house on a large piece of land that would eventually be our farm.
-I met new friends, adopted two crazy dogs who the neighbors referred to as, “the terrorists.”
+I met new friends.
 My husband was able to keep his job but work from home.
 We also found a church that we loved.
 We even collected our first egg from our chickens!